The phrases “sexual misconduct” and “inappropriate behavior” condense the spectrum of sexual violence.

 What about money, justice, or attention (i.e., “five minutes of fame”)?

 First, just as the original sexual contact forced upon a victim was unwanted, the rebranding of a person’s identity as “victim” is also unwanted.
-Given the current social, cultural, and political climate in America, it is highly offensive, injurious, and defamatory to suggest a victim’s disclosure is motivated by some dubious gain.
+Given the current social, cultural, and political climate in America, it is highly offensive, injurious, and defamatory to broadly suggest victims disclosures are motivated by some dubious gain.
 As an accused offender is afforded due process, a victim’s reputation should be afforded due process.
 Those who would impugn a disclosing victim’s motive should put forth more evidence than empty, uninformed assertions.

 To have one’s name permanently attached to sexual violence is a notoriety, a social stigma, a stain, that no victim wants.
 Are there sociopaths who concoct schemes for malicious means?
 Yes.
 Are there some people who fabricate sexual violence accounts?
 Absolutely.
 Are most victims liars?
-No. To suggest they are is illogical, showing a gross misunderstanding of civil and criminal processes.
+No. To suggest they are, is illogical and shows gross misunderstanding of civil and criminal processes.
 For every 1,000 sexual assaults, only six will be prosecuted.
+The most comprehensive research on false allegations finds between 93-97% of allegations are true.

-The justice system does not favor sexual violence victims.
+Further, the justice system does not favor sexual violence victims.
 Given state laws (e.g., common law rape excluded sodomy; and some state sex-crime statutes still consider twelve-year-old victims “adults”), statutes of limitations, judicial bias, rape kit backlogs, “his word v. her word” attitudes, evidentiary challenges, and the lengths of investigations and trials, the vast majority of reported sexual violence goes unprosecuted and untried.
+Without support, it is not likely a victim will report to police.
+The process is grueling.
+It requires victims to recount their painful experiences numerous times, endure to harsh (and often cruel) scrutiny, and disrupt their lives more by reopening and reliving trauma.
+Most who submit themselves to this process are bringing true claims.

 Cost for Victims High, Cost for Offenders Low